guardline-vpn/wireguard-tools/README.md

 await config1.down()
 ```

-### To change a WgConfig while up, you need to restart
+### To change a WgConfig while up, you need to reload or restart

 ```ts
 import path from 'path'